Medical scrubs have to do it all, especially when you consider the type of work environment where they’re a necessity.

 If you choose to wear a t-shirt or collared shirt under your scrubs, make sure it fits snugly but not too tight.
 You want to maintain the freedom of movement that scrubs provide.
 Another thing to keep in mind about wearing clothing underneath your scrubs is that it should serve a purpose but not draw attention to itself.

-While you can wear a regular t-shirt under your scrub top, you also can buy a scrub t-shirt – either short-sleeved or long-sleeved – such as this one made by Cherokee workwear.
+While you can wear a regular t-shirt under your scrub top, you also can buy a scrub t-shirt – either short-sleeved or long-sleeved – such as this one by Cherokee workwear.

 When not to wear regular clothing under scrubs